BillNace/18341_P3_NOC/README.md

 You will then have a demo, scheduled soon after the deadline, during which you can impress us with the brilliance of your design.

+Your Part 2 submission should still pass the Part 1 submission.

 ## Git Reminders